 Despite an affliction with epilepsy, which began when he was 17, he became a prominent educator and dairy farmer, and was profiled in several history books about Preston County.

-Hardin married Elma Herring (1861-1940) in 1888.
-He was age 25 at the time of marriage, and she was two years older.
+On Nov.
+7, 1888, Hardin married Elma Herring (1861-1940), also a native of Preston County.
+He was age 25 at the time of marriage, and she was one year older.
+Rev. Samuel DeBerry officiated.

 Wiley's 1882 History of Preston County lists Hardin's name as a teacher in sub-district 3 during the winter term of 1881-1882 in the Valley District of Preston County.
 He continued teaching at least through 1886, when he was named in the Biennial Report of the State Superintendent of Free Schools of the State of West Virginia.